Cyriacus of Ancona: Founding father of Archaeology

 His detailed on-site observations, particularly in Greece, Asia Minor and Egypt, make him the founding father of modern archaeology.
 Furthermore, his accuracy as a meticulous epigrapher was praised by Giovanni Battista de Rossi; Theodor Mommsen considered him the founding father of epigraphy.

 His vocation dates back to 1421, when scaffolding was erected around Arch of Trajan in his city for restoration.
 This presented Cyriacus, then thirty years old, with an extraordinary opportunity to climb the scaffolding and observe the monument up close; the harmonious proportions, the purity of the Proconnesian marble, and the ancient inscriptions were irresistible to Cyriacus.
 He tried to imagine the arch's original appearance and, based on the inscriptions on it, hypothesized the presence of gilded bronze statues of Trajan, his wife Plotina, and his sister Marciana on the attic.

 In 1435, Cyriacus went to Egypt and reached the Giza Plateau after sailing on the Nile; Comparing what he saw with his reading of the second book of the "Histories" by Herodotus, he rediscovered the true nature of the Great Pyramid and correcting centuries of misunderstandings.
 Cyriacus of Ancona thus definitively refuted the false identification of the Great Pyramid with one of the Joseph's Granaries and left several drawings of the monument and an account, reported in his Commentarii.
 Thanks to his numerous travels in Greece and Asia Minor, he was also able to testify that the pyramids of Giza were the only one of the Seven Wonders of the World to have survived the centuries.
 Through the writings of Ciriaco, this news spread first in Italian humanist circles and then among European scholars.

-The rediscovery of the Parthenon as an ancient monument is also due to Cyriacus: in 1436 he was the first after antiquity to describe the Parthenon and to call it by his name, of which he had read many times in ancient texts, including that of Pausanias Periegetes.
-Thanks to him, Western Europe was able to have the first design of the monument, which Ciriaco called "temple of the goddess Athena", unlike previous travellers, who had called it "church of Virgin Mary":
+The rediscovery of the Parthenon as an ancient monument is also due to Cyriacus: In 1436, he was the first after antiquity to describe the Parthenon and to call it by his name, of which he had read many times in ancient texts, including that of Pausanias Periegetes.
+Thanks to him, Western Europe was able to have the first design of the monument (cf. his drawing of the monument in Manuscript Hamilton 254), which Ciriaco called "temple of the goddess Athena", unlike previous travellers, who had called it "church of Virgin Mary":